zowe/docs-site/docs/getting-started/zowe-secure-setup.md

 PEM and PKCS#7 formats use Base64 ASCII encoding while DER and PKCS#12 use binary encoding.

 In general, the choice of certificates format depends on the technologies used for the implementation of the server components and on the certificate storage type.
+For example, Java servers can use JKS and JCEKS keystores, which are specific for the platform

 Zowe supports:
 * **file-based PKCS12**